Skip to content

 The object's name properties (private, class-private, special).

-name_to_check: str property readonly ¤
+name_to_check property ¤

 Return the attribute to check against name-properties regular expressions (private, class-private, special).